Leon Cooper: Early life and education

-He then studied at Columbia University in nearby Upper Manhattan, receiving a Bachelor of Arts degree in 1951.
-He remained at Columbia for graduate school, obtaining a Master of Arts degree in 1953 and a Doctor of Philosophy (PhD) in 1954.
-His PhD was on the subject of muonic atoms, with Robert Serber as his thesis advisor.
+He then studied at Columbia University, receiving a B.A. in 1951.
+He remained at Columbia for graduate school, obtaining an M.A. in 1953, and a Ph.D. in 1954.
+His doctoral thesis was on the subject of muonic atoms and the charge radius.

-Scientific career
+Career

 Cooper spent one year as a postdoctoral researcher at the Institute for Advanced Study in Princeton.
 New Jersey.
-He then taught at the University of Illinois at Urbana–Champaign and Ohio State University before joining Brown University in 1958.
+He then taught at the University of Illinois and Ohio State University before joining Brown University in 1958.
 He would remain at Brown for the rest of his career.

 Cooper founded Brown's Institute for Brain and Neural Systems in 1973, becoming its first director.
 In 1974 he was appointed Professor of Science at Brown, an endowed chair funded by Thomas J. Watson Sr. Cooper held visiting research positions at various institutions including the Institute for Advanced Study in Princeton, New Jersey, and at CERN (European Organization for Nuclear Research) in Geneva, Switzerland.

 Along with colleague Charles Elbaum, he founded the tech company Nestor in 1975, which sought commercial applications for artificial neural networks.
 Nestor partnered with Intel to develop the Ni1000 neural network computer chip in 1994.